DCTInvestGroup/About-the-company-DCTInvestGroup/README.md

 # Company DCTInvestGroup
 An overview of the activities of the company

+## DCT Invest Group - your guide in the world of investment and finance.

-## DCT invest Group (DCTIG) is an investment company and is created for investing capital and making profit in the following areas: decentralization, cryptocurrency, technology.
+### DCT invest Group (DCTIG) is an investment company and is created for investing capital and making profit in the following areas: decentralization, cryptocurrency, technology.

 Investing in cryptocurrency has great potential.
 A good investment can bring huge dividends.